Assorted Pictures of a Great Diplomat

 Background and Introduction

-In the early 1990s, I was given a box by my late mother, Mrs. Takouhy Mallas Andom (maiden name Basmadjian).
-Inside was a collection of black-and-white photographs documenting the diplomatic career of my father, His Excellency Ambassador Mallas Michael Andom.
-The photographs capture significant moments from his years of service representing the Imperial Ethiopian Government under Emperor Haile Selassie, primarily during the 1950s, 60s, and 70s.
-I had to remind myself that after all, some of the photographs were 70-75 years old and deserved respect.
+In the 1990s, I was given a box by my late mother, Mrs. Takouhy Mallas Andom (née Basmadjian).
+Inside the box was a collection of black-and-white photographs documenting my father, His Excellency Ambassador Mallas Michael Andom, during his diplomatic career.

-Now, in 2025, and at a respectful age, I have come to fully appreciate the importance of preserving and sharing this legacy.
-With the help of handwritten notes on the back of many of the photographs — indicating the dates and occasions describing also the persons in the photographs— I have decided to create this website: a visual archive offering a unique glimpse into the life of a True Eritrean diplomat, born in Sudan, and who represented Ethiopia on the international stage.
+Now, 2025, at the age of 68, I have come to understand the importance of preserving and sharing this legacy.
+With the help of handwritten notes found on the back of these photographs (describing time and occasion of these photos), I have decided to create this website — a visual archive that offers a glimpse into the life of an Eritrean Sudanese-born diplomat who represented Ethiopia on the international stage.

-I spent my childhood living with my father at the Ethiopian embassies in both Khartoum end of the fifties as a child of some years and then in Cairo during the 1960s and mid-70s.
-Many of my fondest memories come from that time.
-I’ve also included some personal reflections and notes to accompany many of the photographs featured on this website.
+As the youngest member of the family, I grew up living with my father at the Ethiopian embassies in both Khartoum and Cairo during the late 60s and 70s.
+Many of my fondest memories are from that period, and I have also as a very big help some added personal notes to many of the photos on this website.

 Mallas Michael Andom was born in 1914 in Khartoum, Sudan.
-He was the oldest son of Afendi Michael Andom and his wife (Weizero) Ghidey Reda, both originally from the village of Tseazega, located just outside the capital city of Asmara in now The State of Eritrea — a place historically belonging to the Hamassien region.
-The title “Afendi,” a mark of respect equivalent to the English “Sir,” was granted to my grandfather, Michael Andom.
-However, to this day, I cannot say who granted my grandfather this name or why.
+He was the eldest son of Afendi Michael Andom and his wife Ghidey Reda, both originally from the village of Tseazega, located just outside Asmara in Eritrea — a place historically belonging to the Hamassien region.
+The title “Afendi,” a mark of respect equivalent to the English “Sir,” was granted to my grandfather Michael Andom.

 A Historical Legacy